The Hope Sentamu Learning Trust is a company limited by guarantee and a charitable trust.

 Forest of Galtres Methodist and Anglican Primary School

-Chair of Governors: Stephen Popplewell (Interim Chair)
+Chair of Governors: Simon Rigg

 Click here for a link to the Forest of Galtres Methodist and Anglican Primary School Local Governing Committee